AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/create-and-manage-breakout-rooms.md

 ---
-title: Create and manage breakout rooms in Live Hub
+title: Create and manage breakout sessions in Live Hub
 description: Learn how Instructors create, configure, start, monitor, and manage breakout rooms in a Live Hub session, including AI-generated room summaries and reports.
 ---